Best Buy cordless vacuum cleaners

 Some cordless vacuums claim to be as good as conventional vacuum cleaners, but our tests show only a small minority of Best Buys have what it takes.

-Our tests go further than anyone else's to ensure that any cordless model we recommend as a Best Buy is truely the cream of the crop.
-We test cordless vacuum cleaners in a similar way to normal vacuum cleaners, which includes using each vacuum on carpet, laminate, wood flooring and uneven surfaces, to see how muchdust and grime they can pick up.
+Our tests go further than anyone else to ensure that the cordless models we recommend as Best Buys are truly the cream of the crop.
+As more and more cordless vacuum cleaners aim to replace your main vacuum, we test them in a similar way to normal vacuum cleaners, rating how well each vacuum picks up dust and grime from carpets, laminate, wooden flooring and tiled floors.

-- The best models can pick up more than 70% of the dust on your floors, while the worst can only pick up less than 10%.
+- The best cordless vacuums can pick up more than 70% of the dust on your floors, while the worst pick up less than 10%.

-- With the worst models, you can only run your vacuum for around twenty minutes, while you can use the best for over an hour.
+- Some models only last for around twenty minutes, while others last over an hour.

-- Best Buys are also easy to use, light to handle and aren't horribly noisy, like the one model we found that produces 88 decibels - the sound of a busy road.
+- Best Buys are easy to use, light to handle and don't make a racket, unlike one model we found that gives off an ear-splitting 88 decibels - like standing next to a busy road.

-To unlock our recommended Best Buys on this page, take a £1 trial to Which?.
+To unlock our recommended Best Buys on this page, take a trial to Which?.
 Already a member?
-Log in to see our extensive cordless vacuum cleaner reviews.
+Log in to see our independent cordless vacuum cleaner reviews and top-rated models.

 How we find the best cordless vacuum cleaners

-We carry out pick up tests with fine arizona sand on wilton carpet, laminate flooring and floorboards with crevices.
-We also painstakingly comb real pet hair into carpet and time how long each cordless model takes to pick it up.
-We also test the suction when the container is partially full and when the battery is depleted to make sure that each vacuums performance does not drop off as it is used in your home.
+We use fine arizona sand to see how much dirt each vacuum can suck up on wilton carpet, laminate flooring and floorboards with crevices.
+We also painstakingly comb real pet hair into carpet and time how long each cordless model takes to suck it up.
+We also test the suction when the container is partially full and when the battery is depleted to make sure that cleaning power doesn't drop off over time.
 You can be sure that a Best Buy cordless vacuum will be able to tackle anything that you can reasonably throw at it in your home.

 - We measure how much fine dust each cordless vacuum picks up from wilton carpet, laminate and floor boards.